About the Library

 SCOPE: The collection covers all historic styles of paper marbling, particularly those most often associated with binding history.
 Modern papers and historic marbled sheets and boards are included as examples.

-HOLDINGS: Approximately 100 sheets, 200 slides, with numerous documentary annotations; some cross-references to bound volumes with exemplary marbled sheets.
+HOLDINGS: The total collection now contains approximately 36 boxes.
+The original collection comprised approximately 100 sheets, 200 slides, with numerous documentary annotations; some cross-references to bound volumes with exemplary marbled sheets.
 The collection continues to be developed, and documentary slides of papers in bound volumes are added periodically.

 ACCESS: Special Collection M-127 is supported by an exhibition catalogue produced by the Mercantile Library, A Snail, A Peacock, and a Tiger's Eye: Historic Marbled Papers in the Collections of the St. Louis Mercantile Library Association (1991).
 Portions of the collection may be photocopied, digitally scanned, or photographed, depending on condition.